deividAlfa/stm32_soldering_iron_controller/README.md

             - Mode: PWM Generation.
 Select CHx(N), as assigned to PIN.
 Ensure to select "N" if the pin has it!
             - Set Prescaler for 10uS period at input.
               Ex @ 48MHz, Prescaler: 479 (479+1=480)
-            - NVIC settings: Enable TIMx Global interrupt.
+            - NVIC settings: Depending on the timer type, enable TIMx "Capture compare" if available, else use "Global interrupt".
               Consider that some timers will run at CPU speed while other may take a slower clock.
               Check the Clock config in CUBEMX!